 Lumia 630 design

-On the right you will find the main and volume keys.
+On the right, you will find the main and volume keys.
 Interestingly, they are neither black nor metallic gray, as is usually the case, but in the color of the rest of the phone.
 There is no camera key here, which exists on the two mentioned models.
-At the bottom or top there is a microSUB and a 3.5mm audio input.
-On the back there is a 5MP camera with auto focus and no flash, which is the case with its predecessor.
+At the bottom or top, there is a MicroUSB and a 3.5mm audio input.
+On the back, there is a 5MP camera with autofocus and no flash, which is the case with its predecessor.

 Nokia wanted to save in more places when it comes to this phone.
 The fact that the phone does not have a standard distance sensor is the best evidence of how well it went, so when you turn a number and put the phone to your ear, the screen will not turn off, as usual.
 Also, the Lumia 630 does not have an ambient sensor, so it cannot automatically adjust the screen brightness.

 Lumia 630 screen

 The phone has a 4.5-inch Clear Black IPS LCD screen.
 The screen has Corning Gorilla Glass 3 protection.
 In practice, the screen is not the best from the Nokia family.
 It has 480 × 854 pixels, which has already been seen on similar models, but due to the larger diagonal it has fewer pixels per inch (only 218).
 The result is a distinctly pixelated text.
 Viewing angles are also not something the phone can be proud of.
 In principle, what the screen offers is not bad either, but the competitors (primarily) Moto G offers significantly better quality at the same price.